teach-afp/www/input/lecture1.md

 * Lazy evaluation
   - Haskell is a lazy language.
+  - Expressions are evaluated *only when needed*.
   - Expressions are evaluated *at most once*.
-  - Expressions are evaluated *only when needed*.
-  - Expressions are never evaluated twice.

     (We will explore more in detail what this means.)